dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                       is absent as well then
                                       application/dicom+xml will be used by
                                       default.
+        --allowAnyHost                If the other server requires HTTPS and this option is specified, the other
+                                      server’s certificate is validated via
+                                      the truststore, but host name validation
+                                      is not done.
         --bearer <bearer>             Specify the bearer token to be used in Authorization header for server
                                       authentication.